Swing Time (film): Adaptations

-A Broadway musical based on the film, titled Never Gonna Dance, used much of the Jerome Kern and Dorothy Fields' original score.
+A Broadway musical based on the film, Never Gonna Dance, used much of Kern and Fields's original score.
 The show, which had a book by Jeffrey Hatcher, began performances on October 27, 2003, running for 44 previews and 84 performances.
 It opened on December 4, 2003, and closed on February 15, 2004.
 It was directed by Michael Greif and choreographed by Jerry Mitchell.

 Allusions in other works

 The film lends its title to Zadie Smith's 2016 novel Swing Time, in which it is a recurring plot device.